 But while the impacts of climate change are at our doorstep, so are the solutions.
 CCAN is working to help adapt our coast to rising tides, reduce carbon emissions at the root of the problem, and tap into Virginia’s vast wind and solar energy resources.

 A Win-Win Solution: The Virginia Coastal Protection Act

 A Necessary Addition to Intent of the Executive Directive

 In November 2017, the State Air Pollution Control Board approved draft regulations to cap carbon emissions by linking with the Regional Greenhouse Gas Initiative (RGGI).
 This was a great first step towards climate action in Virginia.
-However, without legislative action, the Commonwealth would not be able to utilize the hundreds of millions of dollars in revenue raised from the carbon market or guarantee a cap past the year 2030.
+However, this move was blocked in a partisan attack on climate action through budget amendments.
+Further, without legislative action, the Commonwealth would not be able to utilize the hundreds of millions of dollars in revenue raised from the carbon market or guarantee a cap past the year 2030.

 Virginia needs a massive, coordinated investment in new and resilient infrastructure, living shorelines, emergency planning, and strategic retreat from vulnerable areas to keep people safe and dry.
 And we need money to pay for it—likely upwards of $1 billion for Norfolk alone.

 The Virginia Coastal Protection Act of 2019 would formally join Virginia to and formally join the Regional Greenhouse Gas Initiative (RGGI), which will unlock crucial funds for adaptation measures throughout Virginia while guaranteeing long-term reductions in carbon emissions in a way that is proven cost-effective.
 As outlined in the VCPA, revenues generated from the sale of carbon allowances will help fund resilience efforts, support economic development in Southwest Virginia, and expand clean energy and efficiency investments statewide.

 How RGGI Works